The first step to higher yields.

 Mechanical Size Reduction

-Reduction of particle size is often needed to make material handling easier and to increase the surface/volume ratio.
+Reducing the size of particulate matter is often needed to make material handling easier and improve the surface/volume ratio.
 Depending on the feedstock and the process, we can perform size reduction through knife milling or ball milling.

-In hydrothermal pretreatment, the lignin-hemicellulose matrix is interrupted and hemicellulose is released into the aqueous phase, but mostly in the oligomeric form.
-To improve conversion yields, it is necessary to enzymatically or chemically hydrolyze the oligomers further.
-Herbaceous biomass and agricultural residues, such as corn stover, are suitable for this type of pretreatment.
-However, due to lack of corrosion issues, this pretreatment can be carried out in a stainless steel pressure vessel.
-Also, fast—but not necessarily rapid—heating and cooling processes are required to minimize the production of inhibitory products.
+In hydrothermal pretreatment, the lignin-hemicellulose matrix is disrupted, resulting in the release of hemicellulose into the aqueous phase, but mostly in the oligomeric form.
+To improve conversion yields, it is necessary to hydrolyze the oligomers further through either enzymatically or chemically.
+Herbaceous biomass and agricultural residues, such as corn stover, are suitable candidates for this type of pretreatment.
+The process can be performed in a stainless steel pressure vessel due to the lack of corrosion issues.
+Also, fast—but not necessarily rapid—heating and cooling processes are required to minimize the production of inhibitory byproducts.

-Alkali pretreatment provides the most effective method for breaking the ester bonds between lignin, hemicellulose, and cellulose and avoids fragmentation of the hemicellulose polymers.
-The reaction temperatures for this process are usually much lower, at 120C, but reaction times are much longer, in the order of several hours.
+Alkali pretreatment provides the most effective method for breaking the ester bonds between lignin, hemicellulose, and cellulose while preserving the integrity of the hemicellulose polymers.
+The process typically requires lower temperatures, around 120C, but reaction times are much longer, in the order of several hours.
 Corrosion-resistant metal and rapid heating and cooling are not required for this process.

-Certain ionic liquids are considered efficient and “greener” biomass solvents/pretreatment catalysts.
-They can dissolve large amounts of biomass components in mild conditions, with the possibility of recovering nearly 100% of the ionic liquids used at their initial degree of purity.
-The dissolution mechanism of ionic liquids results in cellulose that has decreased degree of crystallinity, enabling extremely fast enzymatic hydrolysis.
-Most ionic liquid pretreatments are feedstock agnostic and can be used for a wide range of feedstock ranging from herbaceous and woody biomass to agricultural residues and municipal solid waste.
+Ionic liquids have been recognized as highly efficient and environmentally friendly solvents/pretreatment catalysts for biomass pretreatment.
+They can dissolve large amounts of biomass components in mild conditions, with the potential of near complete recovery at their initial degree of purity.
+The dissolution mechanism of ionic liquids results in the reduction of cellulose crystallinity, enabling rapid and efficient enzymatic hydrolysis.
+Most ionic liquid pretreatments are feedstock agnostic and can be used for a wide range of feedstock, including herbaceous and woody biomass, agricultural residues and municipal solid waste.